-The Philippine Stock Exchange index (PSEi) reached a three-year low, closing at 5,759.37 points, a 1.31% decrease.
+The Philippine Stock Exchange index (PSEi) plunged to an over five-year low, closing at 5,702.64 points, a 0.98% decrease.

-This downturn followed the release of disappointing third-quarter Gross Domestic Product (GDP) growth data, which slowed to 4 percent, the weakest pace in four years.
+This downturn followed the release of disappointing third-quarter Gross Domestic Product (GDP) growth data, which slowed to 4 percent, the weakest pace in over four years.

 The peso also depreciated, sliding back to the 59 to $1 level, closing at 59.04 versus the US dollar.